chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

     - **⚠️ Over time this disconnect becomes costly.**
       - The translation of domain knowledge into software is lost as developers transition to other projects or leave the company.

+### How DDD helps

+DDD focuses on three primary aspects:

+- Brings domain expets and software developers together
+- Addresses the strategic initiatives of the business
+- Meets the real technical demands of the software

 ## Ubiquitous but not Universal

 - Ubiquitous is not a term to describe an enterprise-wide, company-wide or worldwide, universal domain language.